shrestho10/SummaryTheSavior/Security-Aware-Summarizer/readme.txt

 So the final file for evaluations that has been used here is "new_eval_dataset_800_token"

-In folder "new_Eval_data" we have got our results for the generated summaries for the unseen eval data and their ROUGE AND BERT Scores.
+In folder "new_Eval_data" we have got our results for the finetuned model's generated summaries for the unseen eval data and their ROUGE AND BERT Scores.

 In Classification folder we have